Alden sues Lee after news publisher rejects its takeover bid

-The Alden Global Capital hedge fund stepped up its attempts to buy Lee Enterprises this week, filing a lawsuit that accuses its board of denying shareholders of the newspaper publisher a voice in the matter.
+Nearly a week after Lee Enterprises rejected Alden Global Capital's attempt to buy the newspaper publisher, the hedge fund responded Wednesday with a lawsuit accusing Lee's board of improperly denying shareholders the chance to have a say on the offer.

-The publisher of the St. Louis Post-Dispatch, the Buffalo News and dozens of other newspapers rejected Alden's offer to buy the company for $24 a share, or roughly $141 million, last Thursday calling the bid, "grossly undervalued."
+Lee rejected Alden's offer to buy the company for $24 a share, or roughly $141 million, last Thursday because the company's board decided the offer "grossly undervalued" the company.

-Alden argued in the lawsuit filed Wednesday that Lee shouldn't have rejected its offer without even talking to the hedge fund.
-Alden also said Lee shouldn't have refused to accept its nomination of three outside directors for technical reasons and has asked the court to order Lee to accept those nominees.
+But Alden argued in its lawsuit that Lee shouldn't have rejected its offer without even talking to the hedge fund.
+Alden also said Lee shouldn't have refused to accept its nomination of three outside directors for technical reasons, so it wants the court to order Lee to accept those nominees.

 "Lee's stockholder-unfriendly staggered board has exhibited all of the symptoms of severely entrenched leadership focused more on its own power than what's best for the company," Alden spokesperson Cameron Gurley said.

-Alden also said in a filing with the Securities and Exchange Commission Thursday that it plans to send Lee shareholders information about its director nominees in a proxy filing ahead of the company's 2022 annual meeting, which is likely to be held in February.

-Lee has been steadfast so far in its opposition to Alden, and the company said it doesn't think the hedge fund will prevail in court.
+Lee officials didn't immediately respond to questions about the lawsuit Wednesday afternoon.
+But the company has been steadfast so far in its opposition to Alden.

-"As we explained in detail on December 3, Alden's director nomination notice was clearly invalid and we remain committed to acting in the best interests of all shareholders.
-Alden's claims are baseless," a Lee spokesman said in a prepared statement.

-The New York hedge fund that owns 6.3% of Lee's stock became one of the largest newspaper owners in the nation after swallowing all of Tribune's newspapers earlier this year, but it has a history of imposing severe cost cuts and layoffs at newspapers.
+The New York-based hedge fund that owns 6.3% of Lee's stock became one of the largest newspaper owners in the nation after swallowing all of Tribune's newspapers earlier this year, but it has also earned a reputation for imposing severe cost cuts and layoffs.

 Two other hedge funds that are among Lee's largest shareholders, Praetorian Capital and Cannell Capital, have said they think the company is worth much more than Alden is offering.